How to Make a Capsule Wardrobe Work for You

 Step 3: Work your wardrobe

 Once I’ve chosen my bottoms, I look at what each bottom is supposed to coordinate with and try on different combinations from my list.
 Although this takes some time, it is worth every minute you spend.
 Not only will you be rewarded in the future with looking put together quickly, but you will also refine your style by noticing what does and doesn’t work for you.
-While doing this step for the challenge, it finally dawned on me why I hadn’t been wearing my long cardigans all winter.
+While doing this step for the purpose of this blog, it finally dawned on me why I hadn’t been wearing my long cardigans all winter.
 Given my body shape, I need to wear long cardigans with a very fitted t-shirt underneath and I had been trying to pair them with tees that have a little give.

 Step 4: Purchase with intention